humaoxuan/senate-voting-system-back-end/api/candidate.md

 ```
 {
     "status": "error",
-    "description": "Can not find candidate name"
+    "msg": "Can not find candidate name"
 }
 ```